Taliban says ready to counter Afghan forces after deadly carnage - France 24

 "Failure to do so leaves Afghanistan vulnerable to terrorism, perpetual instability and economic hardship," Khalilzad said on Twitter.

-The accord with Washington sees all US and foreign forces quit Afghanistan over the next year.
+The accord with Washington will see all US and foreign forces quit Afghanistan by next year.

 © 2020 AFP